coherence-community/todo-list-example/java/README.md

    with Coherence using the `coherence-cdi` and `coherence-mp` modules.

 1. GraphQL end-point with optional GraphiQL UI using Helidon Microprofile GraphQL.
-   See [here](graphql.md) for instructions to access GraphQL endpoint.
+   See [here](graphql.md) for instructions on how to access the GraphQL endpoint.

 1. JavaFX client connecting as a Coherence Java client